jnk0le/random/pipeline cycle test/README.md

 A small set of simple templates to do cycle accurate measurements of in-order pipelines.

-For testing various instruction parallelim or dependencies.
+For testing various instruction parallelim or dependency hazards.

 Template files by default measure 20 cycles per loop x1000